Sluuu/Final-Paper/README.md

-# Evidence of different crisis effect on the economies
+# How crisis affect the low-income and high-income economies differently

 ## Overview

-This repo provides users to reproduce the project: *Evidence of different crisis effect on the economies*.
+This repo provides users to reproduce the project: *How crisis affect the low-income and high-income economies differently*.

 To use this folder, click the green "Code" button", then "Download ZIP".
 Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.